carloshs1994/portfolio-react/README.md

 ### Usage

 You're free to use this project however you like it for educational purposes.
-Just keep in mind the acknowledgment described below
+Just keep in mind the acknowledgment described below.

 ### Run linters checks